Last updated on August 23rd, 2023 at 01:27 pm

 There’s more where that came from.
 The tour continues upstairs to Mrs Cromwell’s room, where you are invited to try on various hats (no, I really couldn’t resist) and then to a room that gives a story of the Civil War.
 Next door is Cromwell’s study, where he can be seen working at his desk, then to the ‘haunted bedroom’, which depicts his deathbed – albeit Cromwell died 80 miles away in Westminster.
 The entire house is, allegedly, haunted.
 Ghosts of one sort or another – little girls, priests, strange men – drift in and out of various rooms – particularly the parlour, kitchen, study and haunted bedroom.
 There has been, they say, paranormal activity – strange lights, presences, smells… Alas, the electrical sensor that was probably meant to trigger the haunted bit in the bedroom did not work when we entered – I tried opening and closing the door a few times, just to be sure.
 But I will confess to being enthralled by the study and the kitchen, both of which I wanted to linger in.
 Whether from atmosphere or reading information as I went, I did get a sense that this remarkable Englishman was a family man who loved peace and tranquillity, but also had a strong sense of duty to do what he felt was right, driven by his particular faith in God and the Bible.
 God, of course, is often claimed by all sides in a conflict and people who declare a direct line usually verge on the fanatical – as Cromwell probably was.
 Nor can anyone defend his excesses in Ireland; but the house told me this was a reluctant warrior.

 I have learned that Cromwell could have a way with words.
-So I leave you with one of his greatest quotes, which I often find appropriate when dealing with customer service departments in large corporations, politicians (and, occasionally, some clients) – “I beseech you in the bowels of Christ, think it possible you may be mistaken.”.
+So I leave you with one of his greatest quotes, which often springs to mind when trying to get sense out of almost anyone employed by BT (except their engineers) and when listening to most politicians – “I beseech you in the bowels of Christ, think it possible you may be mistaken.”.